The Disney dining plan is currently unavailable but we expect that it will return. Visit Disney’s Dining Plan page here

 The 2020 Deluxe Dining Plan includes:

-- 3 Table-Service or Quick-Service Meals (Quick-Service meals all include an entrée and non-alcoholic or alcoholic beverage.
+- 3 Table-Service or Quick-Service Meals (Quick-Service meals all include an entrée and non-alcoholic or alcoholic beverage if it’s offered at the location you’re dining in.
 Table-Service for breakfast includes an entree and non-alcoholic beverage, or a full Buffet or Family-Style Meal.
 For Lunch and Dinner you get an appetizer, entrée, dessert & non-alcoholic beverage, or a Full Buffet or Family-Style Meal.
 Dessert substitutions are not guaranteed but may be available at some locations.
 Cinderella’s Royal Table, Signature Dining, and Dinner Shows use two Table-Service Meal credits.
 Private In-Room Dining is available for 2 meals for each meal ordered.
 Coronado Springs is excluded.
 Pizza Delivery is an option for two meals.)

 - 2 snacks

 - 1 refillable mug for your length of stay

 To see Disney’s official page for the 2018 Deluxe Dining Plan, visit here.